miloszmisiek/ci_p2_tictactoe/README.md

 - Location: under Game Title.
 - Elements:
   - Timer - counts down from 15sec to zero.
 It gives
   - Volume Button - mutes/plays game's sound effects(only during gameplay).
 Icon changes depending on volume preference.
+If players hits the button while game is stopped, alert message informs user of invalid use.
   - Help Button - gives access to game instructions (only if game is stopped).
+If players hits the button while game is on, alert message informs user of invalid use.
 - Buttons when hovered change the colour to orange to help user identify interactive elements.

 ![Game Controls](assets/images/readme/game-controls.png)